REzeroTWO20sm/odin-recipes/README.md

-#Simple linked html site with 3 pages.
+# Simple linked html site with 3 pages.
-The Odin Project
+The Odin Project.